Wood pellet's and a log transposed on a table in front of a non-electric pellet stove in the background

 The average cost of electricity in the United States is $0.13–$0.15 per kilowatt-hour (Kwh).
 For a home of approximately 2,000 sq. ft.
 (185.8 sq meters), the energy usage is around 1,000 kWh per month.

-So the average electric bill is about $130-$150 per month, with the metrics listed.
+So, the average electric bill is about $130-$150 per month, with the metrics listed.

-Regarding non-electric heating options, Home Advisor reports fuel for a pellet stove will cost you between $25-$35 per month.
-However, you may get a better deal if you buy wood pellets in bulk.
+Regarding non-electric heating options, Home Advisor reports fuel for a pellet stove will cost you between $25-$35 per month, depending on how often you run the stove.

 Heating your home can cost a lot during the winter, but it would be awesome to reduce energy costs by supplementing your heating with this stove.

-Indoor Stove Runners-Up
+Indoor Stove Second Runners-Up

 These stoves do not carry the EPA or UL certification and are both on the more pricey end of the scale, but they are still fantastic options for your home.